gvwilson/sensibleadventures/nardica/nardica.md

 considering we got them sunk."

-A pair of Marine cutters left harbor within an hour of the emergency call with a broad-beamed tug in their wake.
+A pair of Marine cutters left harbor within an hour of the emergency call with a broad-beamed scow in their wake.
 The jungle was flooded with speculation: how many had survived?
 How deep were they?